Ambrozy/weather-widget/readme.md

     - Split `html` and `css` rendering into independent components to improve readability.
     - Move utils in separate files.
 3. It's better to store `SVG` in `*.svg` files and leave their transformation to `react` components to the bundler, which will simplify future development in case of icon replacement.
-And we have to replace icons with colored ones.
 4. Extend `index.html` file with helpful page information like title, favicon, language, etc.
-5. Remove redundant styles.

 # Ideas for further project development: